COURSE CODE: FVG-42

 The target group is personnel in BSP TWC well intervention operations (wireline, coiled tubing & hydraulic workover).
 Focus in Rescue at Height.

-Note : The company booking the course must specify is the participant to be assessed at ERT Member of Leader.
+Note : The company booking for the course must specify if the participant is to be assessed as ERT Member or Leader.

 SECTION 1 : BASIC H2S TRAINING